FOUNDING OF THE ASSOCIATION

 The Canadian Association for Physical Anthropology (CAPA-ACAP) was founded at the 1972 meeting of the American Association of Physical Anthropologists by members Drs.
 Frank Auger (Univeristé de Montréal/Deceased), Charlie Eyman (University of Calgary/Deceased), Geoff Gaherty (McMaster University), Jamshed Mavalwala (University of Toronto), Jim Paterson (University of Calgary), and Chris Meiklejohn (University of Winnipeg).
 The founding members felt physical anthropologists in Canada should not have to travel to the United States in order to meet each other professionally.
 From there, the first meeting was held in Banff in February 1973, where Drs.
 Frank Auger, Braxton Alfred, and Chris Meiklejohn were elected President, Secretary/Treasurer, and Newsletter Editor, respectively.
 The Association has held an annual meeting every year since, all of which are listed in the Previous Meeting section.

 The Association has also been involved in three other publication ventures.
 First, in association with the 1976 Annual Meeting was an international symposium in honour of Davidson Black, the Canadian anatomist who named Sinanthropus pekinensis in 1927.
-The symposium drew speakers from the United States, Germany, France, Indonesia and China and produced a volume edited by Sigmon and Cybulski (1981).
+The symposium drew speakers from the United States, Germany, France, Indonesia and China and produced a volume entitled "Homo Erectus: Papers in Honor of Davidson Black" edited by Sigmon and Cybulski (1981).
 Second, the XIth International Congress of Anthropological and Ethnological Sciences, held in Vancouver in 1983, included two symposia partly sponsored by CAPA.
-These led to a second publication edited by Kirk and Szathmary (1985), which included contributors from Canada, the United States, New Zealand, Japan, Australia, and Brazil, and was published as a special volume of the Journal of Pacific History.
-Finally, at the 1991 meeting in Hamilton, a symposium was organized to explore the results of the opening of the Iron Curtain, which resulted in a volume edited by Sigmon (1993) with contributions from Russia, Czechoslovakia, Hungary, East Germany, Poland and Albania.
+These led to a second publication entitled "Out of Asia: Peopling of the Americas and the Pacific" edited by Kirk and Szathmáry (1985), which included contributors from Canada, the United States, New Zealand, Japan, Australia, and Brazil and generated significant revenue for the association.
+Finally, at the 1991 meeting in Hamilton, a symposium was organized to explore the results of the opening of the Iron Curtain, which resulted in a volume entitled "Before the Wall Fell: The Science of Man in Socialist Europe" edited by Sigmon (1993) with contributions from Russia, Czechoslovakia, Hungary, East Germany, Poland and Albania.